ensody/reactive_state/README.md

 ### Observable state

 State is held in one or multiple instances of `Value` or similar classes implementing `ValueNotifier`.
 These are standard Flutter interfaces that everybody knows from `TextEditingController`, `Animation`, etc.

+Additionally, you can use `ListValue` and `MapValue` for creating observable `List` and `Map` values that can notify you about fine-grained change events (instead of the whole value changing).

 ### Reactive widgets